“So…when are you going to have another baby?”

 2. “Only if you contribute your next paycheck to my GoFundMe page created to cover child expenses.
 Would you like to donate?”

 This is my number one response when asked if I am having more children.
 Kids are too damn expensive to take care of.
 Isn’t it nuts that it’s more cost-effective for me to STAY AT HOME to raise my daughter then to work outside the home full-time and pay daycare costs?
 As of 2015, American parents spend, on average, $233,610 on child costs from birth until the age of 17, not including college.
 Ouch.
 The mini-pockets inside my pockets are crying just thinking about it.

-Related: 10 Ways To Be a Happy and Sane Mom
+Related: 10 Ways to Be a Happy and Sane Stay at Home Mom

 3. “I’m adopting an alien from Mars.”

 With the recent frenzy regarding proof of life on Mars, it won’t sound out of this world to inform the stranger, quizzing you on how many kids you’re having, that you plan on adopting a young orphan alien from Mars.
 With SpaceX’s Falcon Heavy launch a success, it will surely be less than a light-year when you and yours can jump on the next orbital launch.
 This excuse, however, will buy you an infinite amount of time to figure out your family’s needs and wants—and shut the stranger up in the process.

 4. “What??
 And give up booze and sushi again for a year?!”